AlejandroFuentePinero/python-ML-course-projects/README.md

 ## Repository Structure
 Each folder contains:
-- A **Jupyter Notebook** with code, explanations, and visualisations
+- A **Jupyter Notebook** with code, project description and motivation, and visualisations
 - The **dataset(s)** used for model training and testing
 - Notes on key concepts, limitations, and takeaways